YufeiWang0821/YufeiWang0821.github.io/_pages/about.md

 I'm learning NLP, a wondrous and captivating subject, and strving to be a better person.

 **📑Research Interest**
-- Nutural Language Processing: Task-Oriented Dialog Systems and Multi-Modal Dialog
+- Nutural Language Processing: Task-Oriented Dialog Systems
+- Multi-Modal： Image-Text Matching
 - Prompt Learning

 **🧑🏻‍🎓Education**